VeldaKiara/rickmorty/README.md

   );
 }
 ```
-The `export function CharacterList()` creates a function that is also exported to be used in other parts of the code.
+The `export function CharacterList()` creates a function that is also exported to be used by other parts of the code.
 The `searchTerm` variable initializes state  to an empty string and create a function `setSearchTerm` to update the value.
 The `useQuery` hook from `@apollo/client`library fetches data from the API.
 The query passes the `GET_CHARACTERS ` and a variable for the name `searchTerm` which is a variable to hold the character names being searched.
-The `handleChange ` sets the value of the searchTerm variable to current value of the input field.
-The `input` field is the search bar where the user will use to search the names of the characters they would like to view, the state is handled by `handleChange`.
+The `handleChange `  sets the searchTerm variable's value to the input field's current value.
+The `input` field is the search bar where the user will use to search the names of the characters they want to view.
+The state is handled by `handleChange`.

 We need to account for issues of loading the site and in case of any bugs that may occur.
 The code with `loading` handles the spinner for the loading part if loading is True.
 An error message is displayed if the error is not null.
-Since we are looking for characters, in the event where the user searches for a character who is non-existent, we want to present a message and an alternate character they can find more information about.
-This is where the `RandomCharacter` comes in.
-We will define this later on for now lets keep it as is.
+Since we are looking for characters when the user searches for a character who is non-existent, we want to present a message and an alternate character they can find more information about; this is where the RandomCharacter comes in.
+We will define this later on.
+For now, let us keep it as is.

 We then map the `data.characters.results` array to each character's card.
 We also want to change the background of the cards to represent the character the information is for.
-This is handled by the `backgroundImage` in the `style` property.
-The rest of items are displayed as text in the card.
+The `backgroundImage` in the`style` property handles the dynamic change of the images.
+The rest of the items are displayed as text on the card.
 ### Displaying Data
-Now that we have a function working, we need to view what is being seen on the browser, whether we are able to make queries and get the data we need.
-In your `App.js` file add the following code:
+Now that we have a function working, we need to view what is being seen on the browser and whether we can make queries and get the data we need.
+In your `App.js` file, add the following code:
 ```
 function App() {
   return (